Sanket681g/covid19-data-analysis/README.md

  PROJECT STRUCTURE

-Task1: introduction: Understand the purpose of the project,the datasets that will be used, and the questio we will answer with our analysis.
+Task1: introduction: Understand the purpose of the project,the datasets that will be used, and the question we will answer with our analysis.

 Task2: Importing COVID19 dataset: import COVID19 dataset and prepare it for the analysis by dropping columns and aggregrating rows.